Isopogon anemonifolius: Ecology

+Cultivation

-CultivationI. anemonifolius was first cultivated in the United Kingdom in 1791.
+I. anemonifolius was first cultivated in the United Kingdom in 1791.
 Knight reported that it flowered and set seed there.
 With attractive foliage and prominently displayed flowers and cones, I. anemonifolius adapts readily to cultivation; plants can be grown in rock gardens, as borders, or as a pot plant.
 Garden plants can be variable, with either upright or spreading habits; and some maintain a naturally compact habit without pruning.
 It grows readily in sandy well-drained soil in either a sunny or part-shaded position.
 The species is suited to USDA hardiness zones 9 to 11.
 It is hardy in frosts and dry spells, but produces more flowers with extra moisture.
 It can be pruned heavily once established.

 Propagation is by seed or cuttings of hardened growth less than a year old.
 The seed can be collected from the cones and stored; they are best sown in spring or autumn.
 The stems and flowers are long-lasting if put in water.
-The flowers, cones and foliage are used in the cut-flower industry.Isopogon 'Woorikee 2000' is a selected dwarf form of I. anemonifolius, propagated by Bill Molyneux of Austraflora Nursery in Victoria.
+The flowers, cones and foliage are used in the cut-flower industry.

+Isopogon 'Woorikee 2000' is a selected dwarf form of I. anemonifolius, propagated by Bill Molyneux of Austraflora Nursery in Victoria.
 It produces abundant flowerheads.
 Plant Breeders Rights were granted in Australia in 1997 and the cultivar became commercially available in 1999.
 Another dwarf cultivar, 'Little Drumsticks', is also sold.